Oye Mi Canto (Hear My Voice)

-"Oye Mi Canto (Hear My Voice)" is a song by Cuban-American singer-songwriter Gloria Estefan, released as a single from her debut solo album, Cuts Both Ways (1989).
-In the US, it was the fourth single from the album and was released in April 1990.
-It was the second single in the UK, released on September 4, 1989, and throughout Europe in September and October 1989.
+"Oye Mi Canto (Hear My Voice)" is a song by Cuban-American singer-songwriter Gloria Estefan, released by Epic Records as a single from her debut solo album, Cuts Both Ways (1989).
+The song is co-written by Estefan with Jorge Casas and Clay Ostwald, who also produced the song with Estefan's husband Emilio Estefan Jr. It was the second single in the UK, released on September 4, 1989, and throughout Europe in September and October 1989.
+In the US, it was the fourth single from the album and was released in March 1990.
+"Oye Mi Canto (Hear My Voice)" became a top-10 hit in Ireland and the Netherlands and a top-20 hit in Belgium, Finland, Luxembourg and the UK.
+The accompanying music video was directed by Paula Walker.

 Composition and release

 A latin dance track, the song exemplified some of Estefan's musical roots, much like in the style of her earlier music with Miami Sound Machine, and is much in the style of "Conga" and "Rhythm Is Gonna Get You".
 Though the song was only a minor chart hit in the US, it was more successful internationally.
 Furthermore, Estefan obtained her first MTV Video Music Award for this song for the "International Viewer's Choice Awards" in 1990.
 The remixes of the song and short editions were created by Pablo Flores, who would go on to remix many other Gloria Estefan recordings, as well as Keith Cohen and David Morales.